DijkstraSolutions/dsc-console/README.md

 This project will build a DLL that you can include in your project.

+It is also available as a NuGet package!

 See [Example.cs](./Example.cs) on how to do an easy one level implementation.

 To nest, you might want to work backwards, start with the AutoCompletes at the end of the command